tirtho/open-ai/README.md

 #### Azure Cognitive Search
 This is neeed if you want to run the notebooks under [SmartPromptWithAzureCognitiveSearch].
 Otherwise skip this section.
 - Create an instance of Azure Cognitive Search, if not already created
+- Note down
+  - The Admin API Key as <b>cognitive-search-api-key</b>
+  - The Cognitive Search Endpoint as <b>cognitive-search-endpoint</b>
+  - Decide on a name for your search index (ideally not already being used) as <b>cognitive-search-index</b>
 - You will find instructions [here](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal)
 #### Azure Key Vault
 - Create an Azure Key Vault (AKV) in your subscription.
 You will find instructions [here](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)